UiPath/ProcessMining-devkit-connector/documentation/system_specific.md

 ### Connector transformation design flowchart
 \<Connector design flowchart that visually shows on a high level how the data 'flows' through the connector.
 At least include input and output tables.>

+## Connector transformation design details
+\<List and describe any relevant design details not yet covered in the other sections.
+If none exist, remove this section.>

 ## How to extend the connector

 ### Adding output attributes
 \<Describe how to add output attributes to the connector.>